 The award was sponsored by the Computing Community Consortium (CCC), a part of the Computing Research Association.
-The CCC's mission is to catalyze the computing research community, enabling the pursuit of innovative, highimpact research.
+The CCC's mission is to catalyze the computing research community, enabling the pursuit of innovative, high-impact research.

-The winning paper is "New Foundations of Ethical Multiagent AAMAS is the leading scientific conference for research in Systems."
-The abstract follows: autonomous agents and multi-agent systems.
-The Blue Sky "Ethics is inherently a multiagent concern.
-However, research track emphasizes visionary ideas, long-term challenges, new on AI ethics today is dominated by work on individual agents: research opportunities and controversial debate.
-It serves as an (1) how an autonomous robot or car may harm or (differentially) incubator for innovative, risky and provocative ideas.
+The winning paper is "New Foundations of Ethical Multiagent Systems."
+The abstract follows:

+"Ethics is inherently a multiagent concern.
+However, research on AI ethics today is dominated by work on individual agents: (1) how an autonomous robot or car may harm or (differentially)

-He holds a number of special awards including the Visa Go Beyond Award, the IBM Fifth Plateau Invention Achievement Award, the IBM Security App Exchange Contest - Eminence and Excellence Award and the IBM Technical Rock Star for Cloud Award benefit people in hypothetical situations (the so-called trolley problems) and (2) how a machine learning algorithm may produce biased decisions or recommendations.
+benefit people in hypothetical situations (the so-called trolley problems) and (2) how a machine learning algorithm may produce biased decisions or recommendations.
 The societal framework is largely omitted.
 To develop new foundations for ethics in AI, we adopt a sociotechnical stance in which agents (as technical entities) help autonomous social entities or principals (people and organizations).
 This multiagent conception of a sociotechnical system (STS) captures how ethical concerns arise in the mutual interactions of multiple stakeholders.
 These foundations would enable us to realize ethical STSs that incorporate social and technical controls to respect stated ethical postures of the agents in the STSs.
 The envisioned foundations require new thinking, along two broad themes, on how to realize (1) an STS that reflects its stakeholders' values and (2) individual agents that function effectively in such an STS."

 To read the winning paper, visit bit.ly/3jTOpmd.